 The Greenwich Country Day School’s distinguished English teacher emeritus, Mr. Tom Brody, passed away recently in Hanover, New Hampshire.
-Sometimes, great trees fall in the forest, and there is no one to hear it.
-Mr. Brody’s seedling turned out to be a Sequoia – so we all heard it even from afar.
-As a former colleague who still toils at GCDS, I have received ripples of praise for him from a gaggle of his former students this week.
-Accordingly, one of his English scholars wrote me earlier today, “He might be gone, but the spirit of Mr. Brody will always be in the present tense for me.”
+Sometimes, great trees fall in the forest, and there is no one to discern it.
+Mr. Brody’s seedling turned out to be a veritable Sequoia – so we all heard it – even from afar.
+As a former colleague who still toils at GCDS, I have received ripples of praise for him from a gaggle of his former students the past few days.
+One of his English scholars wrote me earlier today, “He might be gone, but the spirit of Mr. Brody will always be in the present tense for me.”

 Tom Brody’s passion for literature inspired three generations of students at Country Day to become adroit writers and deft thinkers.
 A teacher who loves teaching will teach a student to love learning.
 Mr. Brody was one of those difference-makers who emphasized that the world of learning was limitless.
 He innately understood that our students are only as brilliant as we allow them to be.
 William Butler Yeats once wrote, “Education is not the filling of a pail but the lighting of a fire.”
 In every way, Mr. Brody was a fiery fellow (and, yes, he loved puns).
 His influence was such that he shaped the hearts and minds of virtually every student he taught.

-As a renowned columnist and writer for Sports Illustrated in the 1960s, Tom Brody was a respected contemporary of such acclaimed writers as Frank Deford and Jack McCallum.
-(Tom’s published profiles of everyone from Johnny Unitas to Bill Russell to Willie Mays at SI are now considered veritable classics).
+As a renowned columnist and writer for Sports Illustrated in the 1960s, Tom Brody was a respected contemporary of such acclaimed writers as Frank Deford, William Nack, and Jack McCallum.
+(Tom’s published profiles of everyone from Johnny Unitas to Bill Russell to Willie Mays at SI are now considered literary classics).

 Beginning in the fall of 1967, Mr. Brody instilled his “clarion call for lucidly written expression” within the hearts and minds of hundreds of his minions whom he coaxed and prodded in his celebrated English classes for the next three-decades-plus.
-Tom Brody cared – perhaps more than any teacher I have ever known.
+Tom Brody cared – perhaps more than any instructor I’ve ever known.
 His legendary SPLAT Paper assignments inspired a legion of young people to write with feeling, intensity, and sagacity.
-He emphasized a plethora of compositional techniques including the most elusive of them all, “show don’t tell.”
+He emphasized a plethora of compositional techniques including the most elusive of them all, “show – don’t tell.”

 In recognizing that teaching is the greatest act of optimism, Tom Brody strove to have his students learn a wellspring of lessons about life through the characters he introduced to them in a myriad of short stories, poems, and novels.
 While he was a great pontificator in class, Mr. Brody’s listening skills were such that I used to kid him that he was a cleric in a former life.
 An innovator at heart, Tom taught Lord of the Flies through the lens of Freudian psychology; he cherished the flawed Holden Caulfield and prodded his students to walk in the shoes of all people, both real and imaginative.
 (I well remember one class when his charges got to the critical juncture of Lord of the Flies, and Tom was almost reduced to tears.
 “Oh, Piggy…..dear, sweet Piggy.“)

 Ultimately, I will remain forever indebted to him for showing me the way as a teacher, writer, and nurturer.
-When I heard Tom had died, I immediately thought of Dylan Thomas’s immortal refrain, which he so loved.
+When I heard Tom had died, I immediately thought of Dylan Thomas’s immortal refrain, which Mr. Brody oft quoted.
 “Do not go gentle into that good night; old age should burn and rave at close of day; rage, rage against the dying of the light.”
 As passion fueled him like a woodstove, I am certain that in the end, Tom Brody raged on against the dying of the light.

 As a master wordsmith, Mr. Thomas Cobb Brody frequently ended his trimester comments to deserving students with a favorite laudatory word, which fits pretty well right for him right here.
 Kudos.